3M Earplug Lawsuit – Military Hearing Loss

 Who is Eligible to File a Lawsuit?

 You can file a lawsuit if you served in the U.S. military from 2003-2015 in conflict zones such as those below, used the defective earplugs, and have suffered hearing loss.
-Veterans involved in these conflicts may have a high incidence of hearing loss.
+Veterans involved in these conflicts may have a high incidence of tinnitus and hearing loss.

 - Indian Ocean